 Those depending on bonds to fulfill the conservative portion of the portfolio may be facing some tough times ahead.
 Luckily, there are many money managers employing various strategies and techniques that don’t depend on bonds for capital preservation.
 Investors have more options than before.

 Shifting allocations from bonds to strategies that directly hedge market risk may feel risky.
-But it may be a riskier move to stay with the familiar that isn’t working than to try something new that might provide the protection many seek and need.
+But it may be a riskier move to stay with the familiar that isn’t working than to try something new that might provide the protection many need.

 About the Author